 Last week the Addison Independent ran an article about the BLSG lawsuit (no longer available at the newspaper’s website).
 This was the only news article the paper published in a period of multiple editorials and letters to the editor about the subject.
 Both editorials and one letter claimed that there was much misinformation at the Moosalamoo Woods & Waters website without ever citing an example of even a typo.

-Here are some of the factual errors in the only news article the paper has published recently about BLSG.
+Here are some of the factual errors in the recent article, the only news article the newspaper has published recently about BLSG.

 - “A handful of residents led by Chris Fastie” (I am not the leader of anything, nor was I the first to speak out about this issue)